risawitama/verbose-potato/README.md

-## What kind of music do mummy's like?
-Rap
+## What do you call a fish wearing a bowtie?
+Sofishticated.